 So, to end this little proud moment, big props to Envato for their new guidelines and we hope you never again see 800 lines of inline styles on your website again :)

-Get access to all themes & plugins for only $79
+Get access to 80+ WordPress themes for just $69.

-Pricing Options30-day money-back guarantee.
+Pricing & Sign Up30-day money-back guarantee.
 Not satisfied?
 Your money back, no questions asked.